 Table 2.
-Summary of water chemistry measurements from ambient and elevated CO2 treatments.(±SD) for the 28 days of the juvenile clam experiment.
+Summary of water chemistry measurements from ambient and elevated CO2 treatments.(mean±SD) for the 28 days of the juvenile clam experiment.
 Total alkalinity (TA), salinity, and pH were measured directly using techniques described in the methods.
-Other water chemistry parameters were calculated using CO2calc software with TA, salinity, and pH as the three required inputs.
-Values represent means ± standard deviation.
+Other water chemistry parameters were calculated using CO2calc software with TA, salinity, and pH as the three inputs..